neargye-wg21/cstring-constexpr-proposal/papers/proposal.md

 All the functions from `<cstring>` header must be marked with constexpr, except the `strcoll`, `strxfrm`, `strtok`, `strerror` functions.

-`strcoll` , `strxfrm` use locale that is non usable in constexpr context. `strtok` touches a static or global variable. `strerror` touches a thread local buffer ad also can not be made constexpr.
+`strcoll`, `strxfrm` use locale that is non usable in constexpr context. `strtok` touches a static or global variable. `strerror` touches a thread local buffer and also can not be made constexpr.

 ## B. std::memchr, std::memcmp, std::memchr, std::memset, std::memcpy, std::memmove must have constexpr additions